DyversHands/www.DyversHands.com/_pages/The_Calls_of_Innsmouth_090.md

 # Story Information
 synopsis: >
-  February 13, 1928.
+  July 15, 1928.
 Night telephone operator Claire Palmer connects routine calls in sleepy Arkham—until desperate voices from neighboring Innsmouth break through.
   Against every rule of her profession, she listens in, discovering a federal raid planned for dawn.
 As the night deepens, familiar operators at the coastal exchange